-Doncaster Metropolitan Borough Council is located in the county of South Yorkshire and is one of the oldest boroughs in England having been established since 1194.
-It is geographically the largest metropolitan district in England covering an approximate area of 57,000 hectares.
+The Council is located in the county of South Yorkshire and is one of the oldest boroughs in England having been established since 1194.
+It is geographically the largest metropolitan district in England covering an approximate area of 57,000 hectares with a population of 304,813.